chakravala/Grassmann.jl/README.md

 ![paper/img/wave.png](paper/img/wave.png)

 Due to the abstract generality of the product algebra code generation, it is possible to extend the `Grassmann` library to include additional high performance products with few extra definitions.
-Operations on ultra-sparse representations for very high dimensional algebras will be gaining further performance enhancements in future updates, along with the standard lower dimensional algebras to be fully optimized.
+Operations on ultra-sparse representations for very high dimensional algebras will be gaining further performance enhancements in future updates, along with hybrid optimizations for low-dimensional algebra code generation.
 Thanks to the design of the product algebra code generation, any additional optimizations to the type stability will automatically enhance all the different products simultaneously.
 Likewise, any new product formulas will be able to quickly gain from the setup of all of the existing optimizations.